kubernetes/enhancements/keps/sig-network/2004-topology-aware-routing/README.md

 We propose a new Service annotation: `service.kubernetes.io/same-zone` with three options:
-- `Balanced`: This is the default, it does not need to be specified which also provides backward compatibility for users.
-It represents the existing approach that is already used, no special mechanism will be added.
+- `Random`: This represents the existing approach that is already used, no special mechanism will be added.
 Traffic will be evenly distributed among endpoints behind a Service.
 - `Require`: EndpointSlice controller will conduct a simple but aggressive routing mechanism.
 It will group endpoints in a zone to an EndpointSlice Group that only receives traffic from that zone. `Require` requires users to ensure that a sufficient number of endpoints for a Service exist in each zone.
   Services using this approach will only be reachable from zones that contain endpoints for the Service.
 - `Prefer`: EndpointSlice controller will conduct a more conservative routing mechanism.
 It will keep traffic in zone as long as each zone has a sufficient number of endpoints.
 If a zone does not have a sufficient number of endpoints, traffic will be routed to other zones.
+This will be explained in more detail below.

 This same pattern could be used for topology aware routing at node and region level.
 We could add new annotations `service.kubernetes.io/same-node` and